ITS-SIDS On-Going Training Requirements

 Information for Current and Prospective ITS-SIDS Trainers

-For technical assistance and on-going support regarding SIDS and safe sleep issues contact the North Carolina Child Care Health and Safety Resource Center at 1-800-367-2229.
+For technical assistance and on-going support regarding SIDS and infant safe sleep practices contact the North Carolina Child Care Health and Safety Resource Center or 1-800-367-2229.

 Prospective ITS-SIDS Trainers

 The NC Child Care Health and Safety Resource Center offers the ITS-SIDS Online Train-the-Trainer Course several times each year.
-Interested persons may submit this application to be considered for the train-the-trainer course.
-In selecting participants, priority is given to child care health consultants (CCHCs) and regional infant toddler specialists.
+There is no charge for the course.
+Those interested and who meet the eligibility criteria should complete the online application to take the course.

 SIDS Risk Reduction Online Resources